-Parents/carers/carers must inform the school in writing if their son or daughter is to leave the school premises over the lunchtime period.
-Please note that if you do give such permission you are legally responsible for supervising your learner over this period and learners should not return to school until immediately before the afternoon bell.
+Parents/carers/carers must inform the school in writing if their child is to leave the school premises over the lunchtime period.
+Please note that if you do give such permission you are legally responsible for supervising your learner over this period and learners should not return to school until immediately before their end of lunch time bell.
 Learners must be collected from the school office and signed out by a nominated adult.